Q-Agency/Q-Architecture/example/README.md

 ## BaseNotifier

-Abstract BaseNotifier class which is built on top of SimpleNotifier and uses BaseState class as its state.
-It provides all convenient methods like SimpleNotifier and additionally execute method which will be explained in the next paragraph.
+Abstract BaseNotifier class which is built on top of QNotifier and uses BaseState class as its state.
+It provides all convenient methods like QNotifier and additionally execute method which will be explained in the next paragraph.

 ### Execute method